isomerpages/pa-shapinghearts/index.md

       subtitle: HEARTISTS & PARTNERS
       id: infopic
       description: What gives art meaning?
 Is it the artist behind the art?
 Is it the way it’s created?
-Or is it art because it speaks to you?
+Or is it meaningful because it speaks to you?
       button: DISCOVER OUR HEARTISTS
       url: /heartists-and-partners/
       image: /images/Infopic_2_1.png